djwglpuppy/coffee-middle/README.md

 ##The Future
 ...as you can see from the version number (0.0.1beta), I am just starting with this.
-There are quite a bit of things I want to accomplish and will maark them shortly in the wiki.
+There are quite a bit of things I want to accomplish and will mark them shortly in the wiki.